nomanpage/tmux-manager/README.md

 # tmux-manager - unixify tmux as it should be.

 I made this little manager because typing full tmux commands was too much of a hassle.
-At work I spend hours in the Unix terminal creating and switching sessions between projects and I needed tmux to work more like normal Unix commands.
-This started out as a tool just for me but I ended up using it way more than I expected.

 You can name the manager whatever you like.
 It’s called "lt" (launch tmux) here but that’s just what I’ve used personally.